funbox/pipeline-heavy-job-plugin/README.md

 * worker 1 should have 2 slots and perform only light builds;
 * worker 2 should have 1 slot and perform light and heavy builds.

-Pros: workers will be never overloaded.
+Pros: workers will never be overloaded.
-Cons: in some cases worker 2 will use only half of resources.
+Cons: in some cases worker 2 will utilize only half of the available resources.

 ### lockable-resources

-Configure 4 resources named "slot" using [lockable-resources](https://www.jenkins.io/doc/pipeline/steps/lockable-resources/).
+Configure 4 resources named “slot” using [lockable-resources](https://www.jenkins.io/doc/pipeline/steps/lockable-resources/).
-For light build lock one "slot" resource:
+For light build lock one “slot” resource:

 ```groovy
 lock(label: 'slot', quantity: 1) {
     echo 'Perform light build'
 }
 ```
-For heavy build - lock 2 resources:
+For heavy build — lock 2 resources:

 ```groovy
 lock(label: 'slot', quantity: 2) {